 Another measure often taken at the same time is of Triglycerides, which should be below 1.7 mmol/L

-However, for most people the issue is having too high a level, particularly of LDL (bad) cholesterol, and that should be your main concern.
+Having too high a level, particularly of LDL (bad) cholesterol, is a concern.
 Although medication can help, the key to getting to normal levels is through diet and lifestyle.

 So if your cholesterol levels are outside the recommended limits, then you need to take action, as in the Mayo recommendations above, in summary:

 • Avoid or at least reduce consumption of meat, dairy products and biscuits etc.

 • If your BMI or waistline is larger than average, then change your eating habits.